danakj/danakj.github.io/_posts/2023-08-28-push-back-unchecked.md

 this creates the opportunity to build a safer security-critical C++ application without sacrificing performance.
 In fact, **as we'll see, we can gain performance**.

-## Performace Optimizing FromIterator and Collect
+## Performance Optimizing FromIterator and Collect

 The benchmarks provided in the aforementioned "Missing Performance in std::vector" article showed on Clang 15: